MicrosoftDocs/visualstudio-docs/docs/rtvs/installation.md

 ## Supported versions of Visual Studio

-R Tools for Visual Studio (RTVS) is supported on the Community, Professional, and Enterprise editions of [Visual Studio 2015 Update 3 (or higher)](http://go.microsoft.com/fwlink/?LinkId=691129) and [Visual Studio 2017](https://www.visualstudio.com/downloads/).
+R Tools for Visual Studio (RTVS) is supported on the Community (free), Professional, and Enterprise editions of both [Visual Studio 2017](https://www.visualstudio.com/downloads/) and [Visual Studio 2015 Update 3 (or higher)](http://go.microsoft.com/fwlink/?LinkId=691129) (direct download).

 RTVS will not install if you have only the Visual Studio Shell that's included with other products such as Visual Studio Test Professional and SQL Server Management Studio.
 This is because Visual Studio Shell lacks the necessary components for RTVS.